BUDOPHILE//KB

 This only applies to licensed cannabis-based products (like Sativex, Epidyolex, and Nabilone) or unlicensed specials where there's a clear clinical need documented by a specialist.

 Over 99% of medical cannabis prescriptions in the UK are issued through private clinics, not the NHS.
-Costs range from £150-£400 for an initial consultation, plus £5-£15 per gram for flower or £50-£200 per bottle for oil.
+For a full breakdown of clinics and pricing, you can compare options on The Green Prescription.
+Costs generally range from £150-£400 for an initial consultation, plus £5-£15 per gram for flower or £50-£200 per bottle for oil.

 There are approximately 30,000-40,000 private medical cannabis patients in the UK as of 2026, up from a handful in 2019.
 Growth is accelerating but access remains limited compared to other countries.